jramkiss/jramkiss.github.io/_posts/2019-11-03-one-pager-ulmfit.md

 The process of fine-tuning models is delicate and often leads to overfitting when datasets were small and even catastrophic forgetting, where the model forgets everything it's previously learnt.

 ##### Freezing

+The original model is trained on 240k unique tokens, meaning the size of the embedding and decoding matrices is $(240000, 400)$.
+To deal with resource (memory and computational power) constraints, ULMFiT alters the size of these matrices to be the vocabulary of the target data (or up to a pre-specified amount).
+The process of changing the size of the embedding matrix presents difficulties when we start to fine tune, as part of our embedding matrix is untrained.
+If we start to train the whole model, we risk catastrophic forgetting, where our LSTM's lose all the information the learned in step 1.
+Instead, we freeze all the LSTM weights and fit the model for one cycle, only updating the embedding and decoding layers.
+Then we unfreeze the model weights and continue training.

 ##### Learning Rate Schedule